Skip to navigation Skip to content

 Currency + Read more ...

-Payments are made in AU dollars.
-However, foreign income must be recorded in source currency - Hungarian Forint (HUF).
+Hungarian pensions must be recorded in the source currency - Hungarian Forint (HUF).
 Official statements provide the foreign currency amounts.

 Indexation (CPI) + Read more ...